-Agencies are recommended to obtain input from other appropriate permitting agencies on their proposed exemption list.
-Candidates could be sister agencies within the same jurisdiction, scientists and researchers, non-profit and trade industry organizations, community groups, and other stakeholders that regularly interact with the agency and are knowledgeable about its mission and regular work.
+Agencies are recommended to obtain input from other appropriateparties permitting agencies on their proposed exemption list.
+Candidates could be sister agencies within the same jurisdiction, permitting agencies, scientists and researchers, non-profit and trade industry organizations, community groups, and other stakeholders that regularly interact with the agency and are knowledgeable about its mission and regular work.
 Proceed to Step 7.

 Step 7.
-Submit exemption list to the Environmental Council.
+Submit exemption list to the Environmental Advisory Council.

-After preparing the proposed exemption list, the agency submits it to the OEQC and the Council via oeqchawaii@doh.hawaii.edu.
+After preparing the proposed exemption list, the agency submits it to the OEQC-ERP and the Council via dbedt.opsd.erp@hawaii.gov oeqchawaii@doh.hawaii.edu.
 Agencies should indicate any proposed changes in Ramseyer or similar format.

-Agencies with a recent concurrence and only reorganizing their exemption list: The Council has authorized the Exemption Committee Chair and the OEQC Director to review the proposed reorganized list, provide feedback, and upon agreement with the agency, publish the proposed reorganized exemption list in the next issue of the Notice and receive comments for 30 days.
+Agencies with a recent concurrence and only reorganizing their exemption list: The Council has authorized the Exemption Committee Chair and the OEQC Director to review the proposed reorganized list, provide feedback through one more more meetings with the Exemption Committee, and upon agreement with the agency, publish the proposed reorganized exemption list in the next issue of the Notice and receive comments for 30-15 days.
 Proceed to Step 8.

-Agencies updating their exemption list or have an exemption list with concurrence or review more than seven years ago: The Council recommends its usual procedure for concurrence-submit the list to the Exemption Committee Chair for posting on the agenda of the next Exemption Committee, meet with the Exemption Committee with the proposed revisions, discuss the changes, and if necessary, continue to meet with the Exemption Committee.
-The Exemption Committee will then make a recommendation to the Council to review the list and request the OEQC to publish it for public comment.
+Agencies updating their exemption list or have an exemption list with concurrence or review more than seven years ago: The Council recommends its usual procedure for concurrence-submit the list to the Exemption Committee Chair for posting on the agenda of the next Exemption Committee meeting, meet with the Exemption Committee with the proposed revisions, discuss the changes, and if necessary, continue to meet with the Exemption Committee.
+The Exemption Committee will then make a recommendation to the Council to review the list and request the ERPOEQC to publish it for public comment.
 The Council Chair will add the item to the next agenda for the Council to discuss at its next meeting.
-If the Council agrees, it will request the OEQC to publish the proposed exemption list in the next issue of the Notice and receive comments for 30 days.
+If the Council agrees, it will request the OEQC ERP to publish the proposed exemption list in the next issue of the Notice and receive comments for 30-15 days.
 Proceed to Step 8.